The Shining (film): Home media

-The U.S. network television premiere of The Shining (on the ABC Friday Night Movie of May 6, 1983) started with a placard saying, "Tonight's Film Deals With the Supernatural, As a Possessed Man Attempts to Destroy His Family."
-With the movie's ambiguities, it is not known how Kubrick felt about or if he agreed with this proclamation.
-The placard also said that the film was edited for television and warned about the content.
+The Shining was released on VHS and Betamax in 1981 following its theatrical run, and on LaserDisc in 1990.

-DVDs in both regions contain a candid fly-on-the-wall 33-minute documentary made by Kubrick's daughter Vivian (who was 17 when she filmed it) entitled Making The Shining, originally shown on British television in 1980.
+The film was released on DVD in 1999, featuring a 4:3 open matte aspect ratio and a 5.1 audio track up-mixed from the original mono soundtrack.
+The DVD also contains a candid fly-on-the-wall 33-minute documentary made by Kubrick's daughter Vivian (who was 17 when she filmed it) entitled Making The Shining, originally shown on British television in 1980.
 She also provided an audio commentary track about her documentary for its DVD release.
 It appears even on pre-2007 editions of The Shining on DVD, although most DVDs of Kubrick films before then were devoid of documentaries or audio commentaries.
 It has some candid interviews and very private moments caught on set, such as arguments with cast and director, moments of a no-nonsense Kubrick directing his actors, Scatman Crothers being overwhelmed with emotion during his interview, Shelley Duvall collapsing from exhaustion on the set, and Jack Nicholson enjoying playing up to the behind-the-scenes camera.

-In May 2019, it was announced that the film would be released on Ultra HD Blu-ray in October.
-The release includes a 4K remaster using a 4K scan of the original 35mm negative.
+The film was released on Blu-ray in 2007 in an 1.85:1 aspect ratio.
+It was released on Ultra HD Blu-ray and a remastered Blu-ray in October 2019.
+The release includes a 4K remaster using a scan of the original 35 mm negative.
 Filmmaker Steven Spielberg and Kubrick's former personal assistant Leon Vitali closely assisted Warner Bros. in the mastering process.
 This is the same cut and 4K restoration that was screened at the 2019 Cannes Film Festival.
 According to the official press release, the official full-length run-time is 146 minutes.

+In 2024 the Stanley Kubrick Film Archive released the short documentary Shine On - The Forgotten Shining Location on the official Stanley Kubrick YouTube channel.
+Narrated by Michael Sheen and directed by Paul King, the film looks at how Kubrick took over Elstree Studios for a whole year whilst The Shining.
+Executive producer Jan Harlan, art director Les Tomkins and Kubrick's daughter Katharina Kubrick, assigned the role of location's researcher on the film, revisit the studio locations and share their memories about a film.
+Film critic Owen Gleiberman wrote in Variety "Shine On is a featurette that devotes itself to the physical production of The Shining — that is, to the film’s sets, a few of which, in the form of industrial rooms that were doubling as movie locations, still exist.
+So Shine On is a movie about the shell of The Shining.
+But that shell is really the most unnerving thing about The Shining."